vlang/v/doc/docs.md

 }
 ```

 Functions are declared with `fn`.
-Return type goes after the function
+The return type goes after the function
 name.
-In this case `main` doesn't return anything, so the type is
+In this case `main` doesn't return anything, so the return type can be
 omitted.

-Just like in C and all related languages, `main` is an entry point.
+As in many other languages (such as C, Go and Rust), `main` is an entry point.

 `println` is one of the few built-in functions.
-It prints the value
+It prints the value passed to it
 to standard output.

 `fn main()` declaration can be skipped in one file programs.